aehrc/primary-care-data-technical-stu3/pages/_includes/guidance.md

 This guide is for practice-to-practice primary care patient record transfer.

+## Definition of mustSupport

+This Implementation Guide is a refinement of AU Base for the primary care context.
+An open modelling approach has been taken which means that in general, anything present in AU Base has not been forbidden except where absolutely necessary.

+However, it is not the intention that every element in AU Base be supported by implementers and those elements that should be supported have been indicated with the use of the "mustSupport" flag.

+It is the responsibility of an Implementation Guide that chooses to use the mustSupport flag to define the meaning of the flag within the Implementation Guide.

+For this Implementation Guide, if the mustSupport flag is true for an element, receiving systems must expect that the element could be present in a resource, but it does not mandate the presence of that element.

+It has not yet been decided what the consequences are of sending a resource containing elements that do not have the mustSupport flag, however, implementers are cautioned against using these elements in case it is decided that a non-conforming resource be rejected.

+While not explicitly flagged, the "text" field in a CodeableConcept are an implicit mustSupport fields to facilitate data transfer where codes cannot be transferred.

 ## Maturity Levels
 These levels used for this Implementation Guide are associated with the [FHIR Maturity Model](http://build.fhir.org/versions.html#maturity) and adjusted for local use.